maheshj01/searchfield/README.md

 - filter out the suggestions with a custom logic
 - visually customize the input and the suggestions
 - navigate through the suggestions using keyboard
-- Listen to scroll events of the suggestions see [example](example/lib/pagination.dart)
+- Listen to scroll events of suggestions

 ## Getting Started